aodn/aodn-portal/README.md

 ## Adding the configuration file

-First tell tomcat where to find the configuration file by setting an environment context variable named ```aodn.configuration```.
+First define the location of the configuration file by setting an environment context variable named ```aodn.configuration```.

-You can do this by adding a file called &lt;context&gt;.xml in the ```$CATALINA_BASE/conf/[enginename]/[hostname]/``` directory.
+One way to do this is by adding a file called &lt;context&gt;.xml in the ```$CATALINA_BASE/conf/[enginename]/[hostname]/``` directory.
 Where &lt;context&gt; matches the context of the deployed war (eg. "aodn-portal-3.42.1-production.xml").  set the variable by including it as follows:

 ```<Environment name="aodn.configuration" value="<path to file>/Portal.groovy" type="java.lang.String" override="true"/>```